-- Advisors to provide information and advice to RSL to support informed decision-making.
-Any advisors will only be present at the meeting for the specific agenda item(s) for which their presence is required.
-An advisor is not a decision-maker - Observers the role of an observer is to sit and observe.
+- Advisors to provide information and advice to Response Governance to support informed decision-making.
+Any advisors will only be present at the meeting for the specific agenda item(s) for which their presence is required. - Observers the role of an observer is to sit and observe.
 An observer may contribute to discussion at discretion of the Chair.
-An observer is not a decision-maker

-All participants taking part in RSL must have signed a confidentiality agreement.
+All participants taking part in Response Governance must have signed a confidentiality agreement.

-5.7.2 How will RSL get consistent, informed, timely and accurate technical advice?
+5.7.2 How will Response Governance get consistent, informed, timely and accurate technical advice?

-RSL's role is to focus on strategic decisions and avoid being involved in management, technical and operational detail.
-However, where necessary the response manager may bring in members of the response team to provide specialist advice to RSL.
-The response manager may also establish an independent technical advisory group to ensure recommendations are based on the best possible technical advice.
+Response Governance's role is to focus on strategic decisions and avoid being involved in management, technical and operational detail.
+However, where necessary the Controller may bring in members of the response team to provide specialist advice to Response Governance.
+The Controller may also establish an independent technical advisory group to ensure recommendations are based on the best possible technical advice.